Gaoling, Beijing

 Gaoling Town (高岭镇 (高嶺鎮, Gāolǐng Zhèn)) is a town located in the Miyun District of Beijing, China.
-Situated niorth of Miyun Reservoir, it shares border with Bakeshiying Town to its north, Gubeikou Town to its northeast, Taishitun Town to its southeast, and Bulaotun Town to its west.
+Situated north of Miyun Reservoir, it shares border with Bakeshiying Town to its north, Gubeikou Town to its northeast, Taishitun Town to its southeast, and Bulaotun Town to its west.
 The population of Gaoling was 9,967 as of 2020.

 The name Gaoling can be translated as "Tall Mountain", and is referring to Gaoling Village, where the town's government is located in.

 History

 Administrative divisions

 By the end of 2021, these 23 subdivisions constituted Gaoling Town:

+Climate

 Transportation

 The town is primarily connected to the outside through Beijing–Tongliao railway and Liuxin Road.